EvoluxBR/react-smart-tabs/README.md

         Form inside the third tab.
       </h1>
       <p>
-        Notice that it doesn't lose the input content.
+        Notice that it doesnt lose the input content.
       </p>
       <p>
         Name